 Check out our article How do you store large amounts of water?
 Long-Term Water Storage and if you experience colder seasons see how to keep water storage from freezing outside.
 Also, it is critical that you know how to safely and easily purify water at home in case your stored water or other water sources become contaminated.

 Fill in how many adults and children, the amount of storage supply (from 2 weeks to 1 year), and check if you want to include water for drinking, cooking, or washing.
 The water storage calculator will do the rest!

-Try using our Food Storage Calculator to see how much food storage your family needs.
+Use our FREE tools: How Many Calories You Need to Survive: FREE Calculator and then use the Food Storage Calculator to see how much food storage your family needs.